ExpressVPN Review Summary

 Even though there are some drawbacks to “virtual” server locations, these are generally only used for remote geographic regions, such as Bhutan or Sri Lanka.
 Virtual locations are also used in countries where having physical servers may present a security risk, such as in Turkey following the server seizure.
 Finally, ExpressVPN’s website explains that less than 3% of their network consists of virtual server locations.

-If you want to use IP addresses from remote regions of the world, ExpressVPN would be a decent choice.
+If you want to use IP addresses from remote regions of the world, ExpressVPN would be a good choice thanks to their large network of servers.

 You can see all the different locations on the ExpressVPN website.